woossi0/suite/docs/usermanual/source/index.rst

 :ref:`cartography`
   Visualize your data on the web

-:ref:`apps`
+:ref:`webapps`
-  Building complete web-based applications using the Client SDK
+  Building complete web-based applications using the Webapp SDK

 :ref:`processing`
   Performing server-based spatial analysis